 A donor advised fund (DAF) is like a charitable investment account, with the sole purpose of supporting charitable organizations you care about.
 When you contribute cash, securities or other assets to a donor-advised fund at a public charity, you are generally eligible to take an immediate tax deduction.

 Why open a donor-advised fund?

-Donor-advised funds enable donors to qualify for a current year tax deduction and recommend grants at a later time at their convenience or when the charitable assets have had the chance to grow.
+Donor-advised funds enable donors to qualify for a current year tax deduction and recommend grants at a later time at their convenience or when the charitable assets have had a chance to grow.
 DAFs also make it easier to donate appreciated investments or assets that may be more difficult for charities to accept directly.

 Who can open a donor-advised fund?

-Individuals, families, companies, foundations, and other entities may open a donor-advised fund.
+Individuals, families, companies, foundations and other entities may open a donor-advised fund.